 Write it down

-If you are planning on spending any money on gifts, you must write it down.
-If you are planning on traveling write it down.
+If you plan to spend any money on gifts, you must write it down.
+Likewise, if you are planning on traveling, write it down.

-Write down a list and check it twice! 🙂 Write down what your plans are and any ideas you may have, anything that will help you stay focused and on budget.
+Write down a list and check it twice! 🙂 Write down your plans and any ideas you may have, anything that will help you stay focused and on budget.